Ducarv/uol-first-challenge/readme.md

 **Mandatory:**

-All mandatory requirements have been met, and all optional requirements except for Swagger have been met.
+All mandatory and all optional requirements have been met.

 The mandatory requirements include readability, a private repository, small commits, TypeScript, Express, and a Readme.md with instructions on how to run locally.
 The optional requirements include Eslint, Prettier, testing, Swagger, and MongoDB.